 A bread knife is used for fragment bread and is one of the numerous kitchen knives used by cooks.
 The serrated edges of bread knives can cut soft bread without crushing it.
 Bread knives are generally between 15 and 25 cm (6 and 10 in).
-An offset serrated knife makes use of a balanced handle to ensure the cook’s knuckles will not meet the cutting surface when the blade has cut all of the ways through the food.
+An offset serrated knife uses a balanced handle to ensure the cook’s knuckles will not meet the cutting surface when the blade has cut all of the ways through the food.

 “The main question that we like to consider when choosing a bread knife is identified to the bread you commonly eat,” explains Jordan Schmidt, co-founder and chief product and creative officer of Schmidt Brothers Cutlery.
 “The serration on the knife will affect how well it slices through the thickness of the bread.